 Webhooks are user-defined HTTP callbacks, which can be maintained, modified and managed by any third-party users, in order to cause events on one site to invoke behavior on another.

 In the integration page of your code hosting service of choice, you can find a webhook generator, where you can choose the desired action(s) for your webhook.

-Any import rule or export filter set for a linked language in the integration page will be inherited by its corresponding webhook.
+Any import or export rule set for a linked language in the integration page will be inherited by its corresponding webhook.

 How to call a webhook

 Webhooks can be called from anywhere.
 They can be added in your repo's settings, to be called by one or more events taking place in the repo at a given time.

 If the webhook is added to your repo, its operations will take effect every time the selected event takes place, regardless of the branch determining the event.

 When the webhook is triggered, the assigned languages/projects on POEditor receive data from the file on your repo that is connected to it.